Ale is just as complex as wine and good pairing with food

 Brixton Brewery, Brixton.
 Tucked away in a small railway arch in Brixton near the markets is where you will find Brixton Brewery.
 Bottle with plenty of fresh hopping the Ales (Effra, Reliance and Atlantic) are as vibrant as the labels on the outside of the bottles.
 Whilst the Windrush is a stout with lots of toasted coffee.

-Italian craft beer in London
+Italian craft beer

 Camden Town Brewery, Camden.
 This enables Camden for lager brewing in the UK and beyond.
 Hells lager is pure, precise and extremely refreshing whilst new additions to the range: Pils and IHL show that Camden can bring fresh, new world hoppiness.

 Birra del Bogo, Bogorose, Italy.
 One of Italy’s top craft breweries on offer in London.
 There is an elegance to the beers that is noticeable.
 The Cortigana is a Amber Ale, The Duchessa is a Saison brewed with Spelt rather than wheat and the ReAle ranks as one of the best IPAs.